jatupan1989/boomjum1989/About-Adblock-Plus-complex-filters.md

 So here is a collection of observations and facts randomly thrown for the record regarding the use of ABP complex filters by HTTPSB.

+### How does HTTPSB make us of ABP filters?

+Before version 0.8.4.0, HTTPSB was extracting and using only the filters which were naturally supported by HTTPSB: filters used to block plain hostname, i.e. `||wzus1.thesaurus.com^`, which naturally translates into HTTPSB's internal representation `* wzus1.thesaurus.com` ("block all types of requests from `wzus1.thesaurus.com`).

 ### How much do the ABP complex filters contribute to the blocking power of HTTPSB?

 I ran [this benchmark](/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites) and obtained the following result: